-Recovering your stolen cryptocurrency can be difficult to a great extent, but it can’t be affirmed an impossible task to achieve.
+Recovering your stolen cryptocurrency can be difficult to a great extent, but it can’t be affirmed as an impossible task to achieve if you know how to recover stolen cryptocurrency.
 With some certain steps to take, this article aims to expose you to how you can recover your stolen Bitcoin, Ethereum, or other cryptocurrencies.

 Fraudsters stole $610 million in various cryptocurrencies from the Chinese platform Poly Network in August 2021, making it one of the greatest heists in history.
 The hackers were subsequently repaid their money.

 That is a rare situation.
 Mt.
 Gox, a Japanese exchange, declared bankruptcy in 2014 after hackers stole $450 million in Bitcoin and other cryptocurrencies.

 BitMart, a cryptocurrency exchange, recently claimed that fraudsters stole $150 million from them due to a “large-scale security compromise” triggered by stolen private keys.

 On Monday, the exchange stated that it was investigating the situation and that withdrawals had been temporarily blocked.
 People who have a history of hoarding large amounts of cryptocurrencies have also been targeted.

 Police in Hamilton, Ontario, reported the arrest of a youngster in November in connection with the theft of 46 million Canadian dollars ($36.5 million) in Bitcoin.

 According to investigators, this is the largest single-person cryptocurrency theft in the history.

 According to Hamilton Police, the victim was the victim of a SIM-swap attack, in which criminals fooled wireless-carrier workers into reproducing the victim’s phone number, allowing them to intercept two-factor authorization requests and obtain access to the victim’s account.